sfranke/ts3bot/README.md

-# ts3bot
+# Ts3bot

 ## WIP

-This is a simple bot that provides a registration process for new users on your teamspeak server using a authentication key to validate users.
+Ts3Bot is a stand alone nodejs application that observes clients connecting to your Teamspeak3 server.
+It provides a fully automated way for users to register with your Teamspeak3 server and grants/revokes permissions accordingly.
 Early stage, every little bit of help is much appreciated.

 ## Dependencies